stevenwchien/csml-iw-rrp/README.md

 ### yelp_reviews_train[number].csv

 This is a test dataset with **number** entries.
 We make sure that the distribution of star ratings is equal.
 So, if there are 1000 entries, then there will be 200 1-star reviews.
-The content of the train datasets and the test datasets are the same in structure, but we ensure that any pair of train, test files are mutually exclusive.
-To create a pair  of mutually train and test files, run:
+The content of the train datasets and the test datasets are the same in structure, but we ensure that any pair of train and test files created are mutually exclusive.
+To create a pair of mutually exclusive train and test files, run:

 `python3 create_data_script.py --train_size=[TRAIN_SIZE] --test_size=[TEST_SIZE]`